Getting a mortgage when you’re a single parent is challenging. If you’re self-employed to boot, good luck!

 If I could tell fellow single Mums one thing about how to get a mortgage, it would be this: get a mortgage advisor.

 If you can, go see a mortgage advisor several months before you want to apply for a mortgage.
-My advisor was able to tell me, broadly, how much I should be able to borrow.
+My advisor was able to tell me, broadly, how much I should be able to borrow as a single parent.
 They can advise you on small changes you can make that will help you pass those affordability checks.
 Things my mortgage advisor told me which may or may not apply to you:

-- Reduce your weekly grocery bill for 12 weeks
+- Stock up so that you can reduce your weekly grocery bill for 12 weeks before applying

 - Switch to the best energy deal you can find

-- Stop any random subscriptions eg Audible, website etc
+- Temporarily stop any non-essential subscriptions eg Audible, website etc

 - Downgrade any expensive TV packages

-Doing all of these things for 3-4 months before I applied for a mortgage meant that I had more disposable income, and therefore was in a better position to pass affordability checks in the event that I found a property at the top end of the price bracket I was aiming for.
+Doing all of these things for 3-4 months before I applied for a mortgage meant that I could demonstrate more disposable income.
+This meant I was in a better position to pass affordability checks in the event that I found a property at the top end of the price bracket I was aiming for.

 Other Benefits of a Mortgage Advisor